End-time Warnings to the People of God

 Continuing:

-Rev 2:6 But this you have, that you hate the deeds of the Nicolaitans [Greek: an adherent; a follower of Nicolaus], which I also hate.
+Rev 2:6 But this you have, that you hate the deeds of the Nicolaitans, which I also hate.

 Act 6:5 And the saying pleased the whole multitude: and they chose Stephen, a man full of faith and of the Holy Ghost [Spirit], and Philip, and Prochorus, and Nicanor, and Timon, and Parmenas, and Nicolas a proselyte of Antioch:

-We see here Nicolas, in the Greek, meaning victorious over the people – a heretic, was a proselyte (Greek; an arriver or convert from a foreign region) of Antioch (an ancient city of Asia minor) who would have been familiar with Pagan or worldly practices.
+We see here "Nicolas a proselyte of Antioch."
+In Greek his name means victorious over the people; a heretic.
+He was a proselyte (an arriver or convert from a foreign region) of Antioch (an ancient city of Asia minor) who would have been familiar with pagan or worldly practices.

-So, although having hands laid on him by the apostles for the Gospel of Truth, he was mixing truth with error by having one foot in the truth and the other foot in pagan or worldly practices, or as our Lord puts it – "deeds".
+So, although having hands laid on him by the apostles for the gospel of truth, Nicolas was mixing truth with error by having one foot in the truth and the other foot in pagan or worldly practices, or as the Lord Jesus puts it – "deeds".

 Rev 2:7 He that has an ear, let him hear what the Spirit says unto the churches; To him that overcomes will I give to eat of the tree of life, which is in the midst of the paradise of God.